KnowledgeLinks/introduction-to-bibcat/pages/importing-bibcat.md

 next: marc2bibframe2
 previous: install
 title: Importing BIBCAT and Overview of Functions
+contents: import-bibcat:Importing BIBCAT, setup-exercises:Setup for Exercises, overview-funcs:Overview of BIBCAT Functions

+<a name="import-bibcat"></a>

 ## Importing BIBCAT
 To import [BIBCAT][BC], first activate your Virtual Environment and then launch